 In the early months of 2020, the COVID - 19 pandemic spread quickly around the world, causing significant shutdowns of economic activity.
 As a result, the District had to switch to remote learning and incurred unanticipated costs related to the conversion.
 Additionally, the District recognized some savings related to budgeted activity that was no longer needed.
-The ultimate cost of the shutdown and the effect, if any, on future tax levies and State and Federal funding sources cannot be determined at this time.
+The District returned to in-person learning in fiscal 2022 but the ultimate cost of the shutdown and the effect, if any, on future tax levies and State and Federal funding sources cannot be determined at this time.